Operation Rimau: Attack on Singapore Harbour

 Three of the groups headed to Merapas immediately.
 Lyon led his group into Singapore Harbour.
 It consisted of himself and a small force of six other men — Lieutenant Commander Donald "Davo" Davidson, Lieutenant Bobby Ross, Able Seaman Andrew "Happy" Huston, Corporal Clair Stewart, Corporal Archie Campbell and Private Douglas Warne.

 They are believed to have sunk three ships with limpet mines, although evidence confirming this is limited.

 The Singapore Garrison of the Imperial Japanese Army did unleash a punitive force of at least 100 soldiers led by Major Hajime Fujita including army, navy and native police to find the commandoes.

 Initial flight

 It is probable that some of the folboat parties stopped on the headland of north-western Batam and left.
-Batam had been used during ‘Jaywick’ as a hiding place by Davidson in 1943.
+Batam had been used during Operation Jaywick as a hiding place by Davidson in 1943.

 On 14 October 1944 some commandos were reported as being on Pankgil Island (thought now to most likely be Page's group).
 Japanese soldiers were sent to the island but did not find them.